s22s/astraea-opendata/README.md

 Learn more about MODIS data on [NASA’s MODIS site](https://modis.gsfc.nasa.gov/).

+See the [Registry of Open Data on AWS](https://registry.opendata.aws/modis-astraea/) entry for this data set.

 ## Accessing MODIS on AWS

 Each file is its own object in the `astraea-opendata` Amazon S3 bucket.
 An object key will look like the following: